 Uniform Service Standards (USS)

-Subsequent phases of the USS project will incorporate the remaining state-funded mental health services into the new licensing structure.
+Subsequent phases of the USS project will incorporate the remaining mental health care services into the new licensing structure.